 Reviewers on Best Buy gave the Maytag MVW6500MBK machine 4.6 out of 5 stars, with 91% saying they would recommend it.
 One happy user said: “I love this machine!
 Its tub is huge!
-It makes laundry so much easier and it removes so much hair.
+It makes laundry so much easier, and it removes so much hair.
 Our Rottweiler sheds so much it's been a great tool.”
 Negative reviews cited issues with the machine being too noisy, and one user said: “The only drawback I have is there is no visible timer to see how much time is left on the wash cycles.”

-But even more of a pull, especially for any cat or dog owners, is its trademark Pet Pro system, which is amazing at removing hairs from your clothes.
+But even more of a pull, especially for any cat or dog owner, is its trademark Pet Pro system, which is amazing at removing hairs from your clothes.
 It claims to remove five times as much pet hair as a traditional washer, but note it also uses more water to submerge and lift the hairs from fabric.
 The pet hair filter is easy to remove from the machine and empty after a wash.

-Aside from its pet hair removal capabilities, the Maytag MVW6500MBK offers a fairly decent cleaning performance, although we found the spin cycle left clothes a little damp and the ‘Delicates’ cycle was rather overzealous.
+Aside from its pet hair removal capabilities, the Maytag MVW6500MBK offers a fairly decent cleaning performance, although we found the spin cycle left clothes a little damp, and the ‘Delicates’ cycle was rather overzealous.
 One feature we loved was the built-in faucet – this means you can pre-treat stains in the washing tub, reducing water waste.

-The LG WM9500HKA smart-enabled washing machine is a high achiever in every aspect – stylish and sleek with a huge 5.8 cu. ft. capacity, it’s a win-win for families and laundry lovers alike.
+The LG WM9500HKA smart-enabled washing machine is a high achiever in every aspect – stylish and sleek with a huge 5.8 cu.
+Ft. capacity, it’s a win-win for families and laundry lovers alike.

-The LG WM9500KHA scored an average 4.5 out of five stars on Best Buy.
+The LG WM9500KHA scored an average of 4.5 out of five stars on Best Buy.
 Users praise the quality and design, with one saying: “My clothes come out better than they ever have with any washer and dryer that I’ve ever owned.”
 Users also comment on how quietly the machine operates, with the anti-vibration technology doing a great job at noise reduction.
-However, one user said: “The sliding door on the top that covers the soap dispenser takes a bit of folding space and it would be nice to have a persistent light/indicator that the lid was finished on the washer itself.”
+However, one user said: “The sliding door on the top that covers the soap dispenser takes a bit of folding space, and it would be nice to have a persistent light/indicator that the lid was finished on the washer itself.”

-The front loading washer can be controlled via your phone or smart speakers, and, as you’d expect, is packed with fancy functions.
+The front-loading washer can be controlled via your phone or smart speakers and, as you’d expect, is packed with fancy functions.
 The large capacity and multiple features mean this machine is on the pricey side, but tech nerds will love that you can program a wash remotely via the app.

-The Maytag MVW6200KW is a mid-range front load washing machine with a decent load capacity that makes light work of laundry.
+The Maytag MVW6200KW is a mid-range front-load washing machine with a decent load capacity that makes light work of laundry.

 The deep fill option adds extra water for more robust washing, while you can get a quick wash done in just 30 minutes.

-The stainless steel wash basket is designed for longevity and backed by a 10 year limited parts warranty.
+The stainless steel wash basket is designed for longevity and backed by a 10-year limited parts warranty.

 Mountford says: “When choosing a new washing machine, it’s important to consider the drum size that is suitable for your household and lifestyle.
-A machine with a larger capacity may use more energy to run, but if you have a larger drum size, this could actually save you energy because you can wash more in one load, therefore reducing the amount of times you have to use your machine each week.”
+A machine with a larger capacity may use more energy to run, but if you have a larger drum size, this could actually save you energy because you can wash more in one load, therefore reducing the number of times you have to use your machine each week.”

 “Top load or front load washing machines are both options, depending on where they will be situated and personal preference,” says Mountford.

-“Lots of models now have some fantastic additional features like smart technology that allow you to remotely control your machine using your phone, as well as noise reduction, and various programmes to make it as convenient as possible to select the correct temperature and spin speed you need for your wash.
+“Lots of models now have some fantastic additional features like smart technology that allow you to remotely control your machine using your phone, as well as noise reduction, and various programs to make it as convenient as possible to select the correct temperature and spin speed you need for your wash.

 “These additional features may or may not be important to you.
 Whatever machine you have, getting to know your own washing machine will make your life so much easier.”

-“In my opinion, capacity and efficiency are the most important factors when buying a washing machine: appliances are given an energy rating on a scale of A to G with A being the most efficient product of its class and G being the least efficient.
-Capacity ranges from 6kg – perfect for a single person household to 12kg+ for an extra large household,” says Mountford.
+“In my opinion, capacity, and efficiency are the most important factors when buying a washing machine: appliances are given an energy rating on a scale of A to G, with A being the most efficient product of its class and G being the least efficient.
+Capacity ranges from 6kg – perfect for a single person household to 12 kg+ for an extra large household,” says Mountford.

-“Combo washer dryers available are great for space, but in my experience they are not as effective as standalone washers and dryers.
+“Combo washer dryers available are great for space, but in my experience, they are not as effective as standalone washers and dryers.
 As there are more functions, the likelihood of something going wrong with them also seems to be much higher.

-“When it comes to recommendations, I have a smart washing machine - the Hoover HWash 500 and it’s brilliant - the highest energy efficiency and you can control it via your phone.
-It also has a virtual wardrobe function so you simply scan the garment label and it selects the correct cycle.”
+“When it comes to recommendations, I have a smart washing machine - the Hoover HWash 500, and it’s brilliant - the highest energy efficiency, and you can control it via your phone.
+It also has a virtual wardrobe function, so you simply scan the garment label, and it selects the correct cycle.”

-“When it comes to investing in a new washing machine, the drum size you need for your household and the energy efficiency rating (capacity and efficiency) are the most important factors, says cleaning expert Laura Mountford, aka Laura Cleanaholic and author of new book Live, Laugh, Laundry: A Calming Guide to Keeping Your Clothes Clean – And You Happy.
+“When it comes to investing in a new washing machine, the drum size you need for your household and the energy efficiency rating (capacity and efficiency) are the most important factors, says cleaning expert Laura Mountford, aka Laura Cleanaholic and author of the new book Live, Laugh, Laundry: A Calming Guide to Keeping Your Clothes Clean – And You Happy.

-But she adds: “Your washing machine will be one of the most used appliances in your home and if you can invest in a quality product, then it should last longer and cost you less in breakdowns.
+But she adds: “Your washing machine will be one of the most used appliances in your home, and if you can invest in a quality product, then it should last longer and cost you less in breakdowns.
 So, doing your research is definitely worthwhile.”